Stanley Tigerman: Architectural career

 In 1961, Tigerman established a small practice.
 From 1964 until his retirement in 2017, Tigerman was a principal of Stanley Tigerman and Associates Ltd. (later, Tigerman McCurry Architects), in Chicago.
 He also taught at several universities in the United States.
 A collection of his papers is held by the Ryerson & Burnham Libraries in the Art Institute of Chicago.

 The residential apartment building originally named "Boardwalk Apartments", located at the southeast corner of Montrose and Clarendon Avenues and completed in 1974, was Tigerman's first built project inspired by Mies van der Rohe.

 During his early career, Tigerman borrowed extensively from an eclectic blend of styles.
 In 1976, he was the central figure of the Chicago Seven, a group which emerged in opposition to the doctrinal application of modernism, as represented particularly in Chicago by the followers of Ludwig Mies van der Rohe.
+Tigerman contributed a postmodern architectural facade to the Strada Novissima in The Presence of the Past exhibit at the 1980 Venice Biennale.

 In later years, Tigerman's diverse design style progressively assumed more sensual and dramatic qualities.
 Tigerman's early skill with curves and perspective expanded to include organic shapes, bright color, topiary, and allegory.
 From the days of his early eclectic stylings, Tigerman developed into an idiosyncratic theorist.

 Tigerman's architectural achievements included the designs for institutional projects such as The Five Polytechnic Institutes in Bangladesh, The Illinois Holocaust Museum and Education Center in Skokie, Illinois, the Illinois Regional Library for the Blind and Physically Handicapped in Chicago, and the POWERHOUSE Energy Museum in Zion, Illinois.
 Tigerman designed both mixed use high-rise and low-rise housing throughout the United States, and in Germany and Japan.
 He worked in Bangladesh with Louis I Kahn and Muzharul Islam.
 His broad ranging collaborations included projects such as The Chicago Central Area Plan, 1992 Chicago World's Fair, and London's Kings' Cross and St. Pancras High Density Mixed Use Urban Plan.

 In the early 1980s, he partnered with his third wife, Margaret McCurry, also an architect, to form Tigerman McCurry Architects.
 While McCurry primarily designed homes for wealthy clients, Tigerman's focus was on bringing architect to underprivileged communities, with the design of a homeless shelter in Chicago called the Pacific Garden Mission and an Anti-Cruelty Society animal shelter.
 Sometimes McCurry and Tigerman collaborated on projects, but they typically worked on their own projects.

 In May 2017, Tigerman closed his Chicago office and announced that he was retiring from active practice, but that his wife, Margaret McCurry, would carry on the work of the firm, Tigerman McCurry Architects.
 Tigerman is credited with over 390 projects, and over 175 built works, representing almost every building type.